 This test works by usually comparing the early manuscript copies of an ancient text with later manuscripts of the same text for the purpose of seeing if the text has been accurately copied.
 Now, the reason why the test doesn’t usually compare the original written document, which of course would be ideal, and instead uses earlier manuscript copies for a base of comparison with later copies, is because there have rarely been found any original written documents recovered from any ancient author of history.
 Nonetheless, not having the original written documents doesn’t automatically disqualify manuscript copies from being consistent with each other, nor does it necessarily disqualify the overall text from being a reliable source – as there are still established methods that are used to measure the level of consistency between the manuscript copies that have been found.

 For instance, the following two questions are essential in assessing the consistency level between manuscript copies:

 How many manuscript copies of the document have survived?

 How much time has passed between the original writing and the earliest existing copy?

 These two questions are formed under the reasonable belief that the more copies you have of a text and the closer the copies are in time to the original, then the easier it is to determine if the copies are trustworthy.
-Also, because there has never been a case where a copy of a text was found to be 100% identical (hey, copying errors and differences in style occurred back then too), the next ideal circumstance would be to find a copy that is nearly identical.
+Also, because there has never been a case where a copy of a text was found to be 100% identical (hey, human error and differences in stlye occured back then as they do today), the next ideal circumstance would be to find a copy that is nearly identical.

 Since we will examine in a following article how the Bible fares with the bibliographical test, I believe it would be beneficial to put things into perspective right now by comparing how another ancient text measured up to this test: